Ragtime (novel): Influences

-The name Coalhouse Walker is a reference to Heinrich von Kleist's German novella Michael Kohlhaas (1811).
-The part of the story involving Coalhouse's humiliation and his increasingly desperate search for a dignified resolution closely follow the plot and details of the earlier work by Kleist.
-The connection was acknowledged by Doctorow, but it is a matter of opinion among critics whether this constitutes literary adaptation or plagiarism.
+The name Coalhouse Walker is a reference to the 1811 German novella Michael Kohlhaas by Heinrich von Kleist.
+Doctorow called Ragtime a "quite deliberate hommage" to Kleist's story.
+The elements involving Coalhouse's humiliation and his increasingly desperate search for a dignified resolution reflect plot details in Kleist.

-Literary significance
+Recognition

 The novel was a nominee for the Nebula Award for Best Novel and won the National Book Critics Circle Award for fiction in 1975, and the American Academy and Institute of Arts and Letters Award in 1976.

-Fredric Jameson's 1991 book Postmodernism, or The Cultural Logic of Late Capitalism devotes five pages to Doctorow's Ragtime, to illustrate the crisis of historiography and a resistance to interpretation.
+The 1991 Fredric Jameson book Postmodernism, or, the Cultural Logic of Late Capitalism considers Doctorow's Ragtime to illustrate the crisis of historiography and a resistance to interpretation.

-Film and theatrical adaptations
+Adaptations

-The novel was adapted for an eponymous 1981 movie and 1998 musical.
+The novel was adapted to film by the same name in 1981 directed by Miloš Forman.

+The 1998 musical, by Terrence McNally (book) Stephen Flaherty and Lynn Ahrens (music and lyrics) debuted on Broadway to great acclaim and won 4 Tony Awards.